Samflyn/front-end/react/react-2023/README.md

 Simply put if we use useState in out custom hook it basically is using it at our component level

 To get the state data we can simpley return it as the custom hooks are nothing but functions

+### React Forms

+By default the form in html will send a request to server and reload the page

+To prevent the default browser behaviour we can use type="button" or event.preventDefault(); on the form element

+An alternate using the browser API would be FormData, the requirement is that every input should have the name on the element

+const formData = new FormData(event.target);

+we can get the data by formData.get('email');

+or to get the whole data
+const data = Object.fromEntries(fromData.entries);

+the above code gives us a map of from data, but we don't get multi option data i.e checkboxes

+to get the checkbox data we use formData.getAll('acquisition');

+to reset form data event.target.reset();

+onBlur is an event on the input element that triggers when input looses focus

+libraries for react forms - react hook form, formik

 ### Redux - A flux like state management(Alternative to react context)